CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab27.md

 ## Task 2: Create a Custom Vision project in the Custom Vision portal

-To train an image classification model, you need to create a Custom Vision project based on your training resource.
-To do this, you'll use the Custom Vision portal.
+In this task, you’ll create a Custom Vision project in the Custom Vision portal using your training resource.
+This project will serve as the foundation for building and training your image classification model.

 1. Open a new browser tab (keeping the Azure portal tab open - you'll return to it later).